Key takeaways:

 What is an online Gantt chart?

 A Gantt chart displays project-related tasks compared to time.
-On the chart, tasks are represented by horizontal bars, and the length of those bars indicates the estimated amount of time that task should require to complete.
+On the chart, tasks are represented by horizontal bars, and the length of those bars indicates the estimated amount of time that the task should require to complete.

 Why does it matter?
 By making a Gantt chart online, you’ll have a much easier time making updates if something changes — if, say, a task runs over the deadline or the order needs to change.